-The DOE Office of Indian Energy will only consider applications from: (1) Tribal Colleges and Universities (TCUs); and (2) on whose campus(es) the proposed project(s) will be located.
+The DOE Office of Indian Energy will only consider applications from: (1) Tribal Colleges and Universities (TCUs).
 Applications from a consortium of TCUs (Consortium) will be accepted but must be submitted by a single TCU acting as the Applicant and representing the Consortium.